adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v1/image/README.md

 2. `./jpegQuality` - defines the image quality for JPEGs (0 lowest quality / size to 100 highest quality / size).
 Default value is 82.
 3. `./disableLazyLoading` - allows to disable lazy loading for images (loading the image only when the image is visible on the client device)
-4. `./enableAssetDelivery` - If `true`, assets will be delivered through Dynamic Media.
+4. `./enableAssetDelivery` - If `true`, assets will be delivered through the Asset Delivery system (based on Dynamic Media for AEMaaCS).
 This will also enable optimizations based on
    [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 Currently, this optimization is available only for webp.

 ### Edit Dialog Properties